Finding campsites using a Motor Vehicle Use Map

 When I’m looking for a good boondocking campsite, I try to research beforehand the area where I’m heading.
-I have some standard information sources, that usually turn up a few good alternatives.
+For boondocking in the National Forest, using a Motor Vehicle Use Map (MVUM) is an important tool that shows where you’re allowed to camp (or not).

 The National Forests’ Motor Vehicle Use Maps